dschalk/JS-monads-part4/README.md

 #JS-monads-part4

 Refactored the JS-monads-part3 game to use [Motorcyclejs](https://github.com/motorcyclejs).
-This is how websockets messages are received in the "main" function in main.js:
+This is how websockets messages are received in main.js:

 ```javascript
   const messages$ = (sources.WS).map(e =>